fabric8-analytics/fabric8-analytics-common/README.md

 We have detailed [documentation](https://github.com/fabric8-analytics/fabric8-analytics-deployment/blob/master/README.md) that describes possibilities of running whole Fabric8-Analytics, doing code changes, running tests etc.

+# Subprojects contained in this repository

+Several subprojects are contained in this repository.
+Detailed information about each subproject is included in the corresponding README.md file.

+## Integration tests

+This subproject contains integration tests for the fabric8-analytics services.
+The tests can be run against existing deployment, or locally via docker-compose.

+Integration tests are described in [the following document](integration-tests/README.md)

+## Performance tests

+Basic set of performance tests that measures the component search and stack analysis at this moment.

+Performance tests are described in [the following document](perf-tests/README.md)

+## UI tests

+Tests that access OpenShift.io and check whether it is possible to create new space, configure project in such space, and get the stack and license analysis for this project.

+UI tests are described in [the following document](ui-tests/README.md)

+## Database integrity tests

+Database integrity tests are described in [the following document](db-integrity-tests/README.md)

+## QA Dashboard generator

+The QA Dashboard and code coverage reporter for the Bayesian project, ie. for all repositories that contain source files.

+QA Dashboard is described in [the following document](dashboard/README.md)

 ### Footnotes

 #### Coding standards